How You Can Use Square Checkout Links (Whether Or Not You Have A Website)

 You can also create Online Checkout links through the Settings tab or the Edit Item page.

-Once you’ve created and shared your link, you can immediately start accepting payments, assuming you’ve correctly entered your bank account number when setting up your Square account.
-It’s that simple.
+Once you share your link, you can immediately start accepting payments, assuming you correctly entered your bank account number when setting up your Square account.

-Payments accepted via Square Online Checkout links will be subject to Square’s standard online processing fee of 2.9% + $0.30 per transaction.
-That’s the only fee involved here — there are no monthly or annual fees associated with having a Square account.
+Payments accepted via Square Online Checkout links are subject to Square’s standard online processing fee of 2.9% + $0.30 per transaction.
+That’s the only fee involved.
+There are no monthly or annual fees associated with having a Square account.

 One thing to keep in mind: Square discounts don’t work with Online Checkout links.

-- You can run reports to track the number of sales generated from each checkout link — easily see which links are performing best
+- Reports to track the number of sales generated from each checkout link — easily see which links are performing best

 Square Online Checkout FAQs

-If, on the other hand, you’re looking to set up a full eCommerce website, sell internationally, or if you want to take advantage of Square’s more advanced eCommerce features like discounts and customized receipts, you might want to take advantage of Square’s other eCommerce tools.
+If, on the other hand, you’re looking to set up a full eCommerce website, sell internationally, or use Square’s more advanced eCommerce features like discounts and customized receipts, you might want to take advantage of Square’s other eCommerce tools.
 You can also check out Merchant Maverick’s shopping cart software reviews to get an idea of the full range of options available.